dong881/audio-processor/README.md

 *   **NEW**: Google Drive links included in the Notion page.
 *   **NEW**: Job status tracking and progress monitoring APIs.

+## Documentation

+For detailed information about the application's functionality and how to use it, please refer to the following documentation:

+### API Documentation
+- [API Reference](./docs/api/README.md) - Endpoints for processing files and checking job status

+### Core Functionality
+- [Asynchronous Processing](./docs/core/async_processing.md) - Job management and multi-threading
+- [Audio Processing](./docs/core/audio_processing.md) - Audio file handling and transcription
+- [AI Processing](./docs/core/ai_processing.md) - Speaker identification and summarization
+- [External Integrations](./docs/core/external_integrations.md) - Google Drive and Notion integration

+### Utility Functions
+- [Helper Functions](./docs/utils/helper_functions.md) - Utility functions used by the application

+For a quick overview of all documentation, see the [Documentation Overview](./docs/README.md).

 ## Detailed Workflow

 For a detailed step-by-step explanation of the application's internal workflow and function interactions, please see the [**Process Details Document**](./PROCESS_DETAILS.md).